Inklingo

 verbA1general

-Use 'disfrutar' when you are actively experiencing pleasure from an activity, event, or situation.
+Use 'disfrutar' when you are actively experiencing pleasure from an activity, situation, or object, often with a sense of appreciation.

 A child sits happily under a tree, taking a bite out of a bright red apple with a wide smile, illustrating the concept of enjoyment.